2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

     ```

 ## Get Access to Krossboard UI
-The Krossboard web interface listens on port `80` by default.
+The Krossboard web interface is available port `80` by default.
 To access it we need to a set security group to the VM to enable access to this port.

 ```sh
 KB_SG=krossboard-sg